Roger growled and paced as the older woman next to him glared sourly at the screen in front of them.

 He flopped down on a chair next to her.
 “You’re right.
 Any chance of making out where and when they landed?”

 Cricklan shook her head.
-“Possibly, but it all depends on how the coordinates were entered.
+“Possibly, but it all depends on how the coordinates were focused on.
 And that’s assuming your Robin Parker was headed for her natal time.
-But there’s not enough of a power pull here for them to have gotten very far at all.”
+But there’s not enough of a power pull here for them to have gotten far at all.”

 Cricklan circled a point on the tip of the arc and enlarged the image.
-She was a woman of predominantly African descent, with still-smooth skin framed by coarse gray hair that had gone to dreadlocks, which balanced out the ball her body had become.
+She was a woman of predominantly African descent, with still smooth and relatively light-colored skin framed by coarse gray hair that had gone to dreadlocks, which balanced out the ball her body had become.

 “She was headed for home,” Roger continued.
 “She left all her money with Master Chandler.
 Even if she were headed for another time, she would have kept some of the gold angels, at least.
 Those could be melted down.
 She was headed someplace where she knew she had money already, and where else would that be but home?”